 The next item on the ASA committee was discussion of the speech language pathology proposal.
-At Regent Kaze's request, Dr. Toppen reviewed the actions taken by previous Boards of Regents which eliminated the communications science and disorders program at The University of Montana. concern expressed when that action was taken that the result would be a shortage of trained speech pathologists to serve in the elementary and secondary schools across state.
-Idaho State University has proposed Commissioner's office that a dialogue be commenced at several campuses across the state relative to delivery of a master's degree in speech pathology in the communities of Billings, Bozeman and Missoula to replace that program.
+At Regent Kaze's request, Dr. Toppen reviewed the actions taken by previous Boards of Regents which eliminated the communications science and disorders program at The University of Montana.
+There was concern expressed when that action was taken that the result would be a shortage of trained speech pathologists to serve needs in the elementary and secondary schools across the state.
+Idaho State University has proposed to the Commissioner's office that a dialogue be commenced at several campuses across the state relative to delivery of a master's degree in speech pathology in the communities of Billings, Bozeman and Missoula to replace that program.
 One meeting has been held to hear the proposal of Idaho State.
 The proposal will be evaluated.
-There is no doubt the need for such trained speech pathologists will increase to meet the health care needs educational adult system as the number specialists decrease because of the discontinuance of CSE.
+There is no doubt the need for such trained speech pathologists will increase to meet the health care needs educational the adult system as the number of those of specialists decrease because of the discontinuance of CSE.